 Amy’s employment litigation practice focuses on the representation of employers against claims of discrimination and retaliation based on race, gender, age, disability and religion.
 Her practice includes the litigation of restrictive covenants in employment agreements, disputes over confidentiality agreements and the misappropriation of trade secrets.
 She also counsels clients on policies and procedures that comply with Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act and other federal and state anti-discrimination statutes.
 Amy frequently drafts and revises employee handbooks to ensure that employers comply with the applicable anti-discrimination laws.

-Amy has successfully represented governmental entities in civil rights litigation pursuant to 42 U.S.C. § 1983, she regulary litigates FELA claims (injuries to railroad workers) and handles a wide range of complex commercial matters.
+Amy has successfully represented governmental entities in civil rights litigation pursuant to 42 U.S.C. § 1983, she regularly litigates FELA claims (injuries to railroad workers) and handles a wide range of complex commercial matters.

 Amy was selected a Pennsylvania Super Lawyers Rising Star for 2010 in the area of Business Litigation, and for 2011, 2012, 2013 and 2014 in the area of Employment and Labor.
 Additionally, she formerly served as a Senior Member of the Hearing Committee of the Disciplinary Board of the Supreme Court of Pennsylvania.